vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 In just five days you will get a working application that demonstrates proof-of-value including: Multi-party sharing, easy partner invitations, a resilient global serverless architecture with no operational overhead, and fine-grained data access controls — Everything you need to reap all the benefits of real-time data sharing.

-Request a POC at Vendia.net/poc today
+Request a POC at [vendia.net/poc](https://www.vendia.net/poc) today.